hraberg/deuce/README.md

 * When running out of the standalone jar, Deuce still compiles newly loaded files to `target/classes`, which isn't on the classpath.
 * All the exciting bits when Clojure actually takes the front seat.
 Web UI.
   * First Deuce needs to work for Emacs Lisp in "legacy mode" before we can shift focus to Clojure and modernize things.
 I expect this to stay as the focus for the rest of 2013.
+* Speed
+  * Deuce takes about a minute to start, which I've decided is "good enough" for 0.1.0.
+  * Deuce won't be your platform of choice for your high-performance Emacs Lisp needs anytime soon.
 * Anything else you can think of!